Sparse Source Identification in Transient Advection-Diffusion Problems with a Primal-Dual-Active-Point Strategy: Numerical Results

 \subsubsection{Instantaneous point sources modeled as Dirac distributions}

-As a third example on the campus domain (\autoref{fig:example_campus_dirac_fwd}), we consider a scenario in which the initial condition consists of a direct discretization of Dirac distributions.
-An important advantage of this formulation is that the associated dual, as defined in \autoref{thm:optimality}, coincides with the solution of~\eqref{eq:adjoint_equation}.
+As a third example on the campus domain (\autoref{fig:example_campus_dirac_fwd}), we consider a scenario in which the initial condition \tcr{ is highly localized, taking the form of a linear combination of Dirac-Delta functionals.} An important advantage of this formulation is that the associated dual, as defined in \autoref{thm:optimality}, coincides with the solution of~\eqref{eq:adjoint_equation}.
 Consequently, the convolution with the initial condition is completely omitted, which significantly simplifies the implementation and increases the computational efficiency.
 The use of a Dirac distribution $\ansatzSources^3 = \delta_{x_s}$ as the initial condition is also physically justified, if the area of the initially affected region is very small relative to the overall domain.
 In the context of a contaminant release at a chemical plant site, this can be a reasonable assumption.
-In the numerical experiment, the initial condition is defined as $u^{\text{dirac}}_0 = \parameterInitial(\measureInitial[{\mathbf{x}}^{\text{I}}, {\sourceIntensity}^{\text{I}}])$, with $\ansatzSources^3$ as shape function, ${\mathbf{x}}^{\text{I}}=[(-50, -90),(120, -70),(-40, 0)]$ and ${\sourceIntensity}^{\text{I}} = [100,100,100]$.
-The algorithm described in \autoref{alg:pdap} successfully identifies the sources with the dense sensor arrangement and even with the reduced number of five sensors, the method maintains a satisfactory level of accuracy; see \autoref{fig:example_campus_dirac_fwd} for a visualization of the result.
+In the numerical experiment, the initial condition is defined as $u^{\text{dirac}}_0 = \parameterInitial(\measureInitial[{\xbr}^{\text{I}}, {\sourceIntensity}^{\text{I}}])$, with $\ansatzSources^3$ as shape function, ${\xbr}^{\text{I}}=[(-50, -90),(120, -70),(-40, 0)]$ and ${\sourceIntensity}^{\text{I}} = [100,100,100]$.
+The algorithm described in \autoref{alg:pdap} successfully identifies the sources with the dense sensor arrangement\tcr{,} and even with the reduced number of five sensors, the method maintains a satisfactory level of accuracy; see \autoref{fig:example_campus_dirac_fwd} for a visualization of the result.